Numerical viscosity and resistivity in MHD turbulence simulations: Results

 \section{Results}

 In this section, we aim to measure the effects of the magnetic energy amplification mechanism and the dissipation effects on the time-averaged kinetic and magnetic power spectra.
 We are particularly interested in their dependence on the linear grid resolution $N$.
 We always distinguish between the subsonic and supersonic regimes of turbulence.
+We first concentrate on the kinematic phase of the dynamo.
 We begin by developing a qualitative understanding of the implications of the grid resolution by studying the morphology of the gas density, and the kinetic and magnetic energies.
 We then determine the dissipation wavenumbers from fits to the kinetic ($\Pkin$) and magnetic ($\Pmag$) power spectra across different $N$.
+Later, we compare these results from the kinematic phase to the saturation phase of the dynamo.